 Ireland’s strong legal and regulatory landscape contributes to Dublin’s reputation as an attractive and stable place to do business.

 EU and Eurozone membership, a young, well-educated, English-speaking workforce and a competitive corporate tax rate all help too.
 The business-friendly environment here has enticed thousands of international companies set up shop in Dublin.

 According to the IDA, a third of multinational companies in Ireland have had operations here for over 20 years.
 This clearly demonstrates their commitment to Dublin and Ireland.

 As a result, huge inflows of foreign direct investment have come here on a sustained basis – especially from the US.
 American firms make up 70% of the foreign direct investment into Ireland.
 Europe contributes 20%, while the rest is made up of investment from FDI companies in other parts of the world.

-Today, Foreign Direct Investment in the capital is booming.
-The biggest names in business are right here.
+Today, foreign direct investment in the capital is booming.
+From financial services and banking through to big tech and pharma, many of the biggest names in business are already here.

 - Big names in tech...